meaniebeanie22/meaniebeanie22.github.io/chapters/silvers-embassy.md

 and cloudless overhead, and the tops of the trees shone rosily in the sun.
-But where Silver stood with his lieutenant, all was still in shadow, and they waded knee-deep in a low white vapour that had crawled during the night out of the morass.
+But where Silver stood with his lieutenant, all was still in shadow, and they waded knee-deep in a low white vapour that had crawled during the night out of the [:morass](https://en.wiktionary.org/wiki/morass).
 The chill and the vapour taken together told a poor tale of the island.
 It was plainly a damp, feverish, unhealthy spot.